ZMizgalski/Simple-File-Upload-Spring-Boot-Java/README.md

 * [License](#license)

 ## General Information
-- This project was made to create a basic version of file upload which can be applied in any projects.
-It has a file compression.
+- This project was made to create a basic version of file upload with file compression which can be applied in any project

 ## Technologies Used
 - MongoDB database